wavestoweather/AD_Sensitivity_Analysis/README.md

 saturation vapor pressure over a flat surface of liquid water (see `physical_parametrizations.h`).
 If it is not on, then saturation of 1 is assumed. \
-Variable `TIMESTEPPER` can be used to set the method to use (default: Runge Kutta) and the microphysical process (default: 2 moment scheme).
+Variable `TIMESTEPPER` can be used to set the method to use (default: Runge Kutta) and the microphysical process (default: one moment scheme for warm clouds).

 To compile the code, simply type
 ```